Magnitus-/ExpressUserLocal/README.md

 - More tests
 - Changed functionality such that when there is not email authentication, PUT /User/Self/Memberships/Validated flags a lack of validation error, not a lack of access error
 - Changed default email verification to allow at most 80 characters long email addresses
+- Made the PUT /User/Self/Memberships/Validated route use csrf only if MinimalCsrf is set to true
 - Started Documentation

 0.0.1-alpha.20